 At Brockham, the KCF is around 400m thick, with its upper and lower boundaries at around 750 and 1150 meters below ground.
 The KCF at Brockham contains three bands of micrite (9 to 25 meters thick), which could more accurately be described as a coccolith bearing shale rock deposit.
 The industry likes to call them limestones, but this is scientifically unsound and misleading.

-Table showing the Kimmeridge layers, depth and thickness in feet and meters (based on Nutech study of Brockham #1, Sept 2016).
+Table showing the Kimmeridge layers, depth and thickness in meters (based on Nutech study of well Brockham #1, Sept 2016).

 The permeability of the Kimmeridge micrites is between 0.02 and 0.032 milliDarcy (and that of the shale layers is even lower) – well below the generally accepted boundary of 0.1 mD between conventional and unconventional hydrocarbon extraction.
 Below 0.1 mD is generally considered to require unconventional extraction methods such as hydraulic fracturing or acid stimulation.

 The Kimmeridge reservoir (and the source rock at the same time) is distributed throughout a widespread layer with no clear-cut boundaries.
 On the other hand, conventional reservoirs are found in finite and well-defined traps, with the source rock below, and cap rock above.